1874 Atlantic hurricane season explained

 1-Min Winds:50

 On September 2, a tropical storm developed in the Bay of Campeche.
 Moving generally towards the west-northwest, the storm reached a peak intensity of 60 mph (95 km/h) on September 4, while approaching northeastern Mexico.
-Shortly thereafter, the storm made landfall in northern Tamaulipas and weakened into a tropical depression on September 5, several hours after crossing into Texas.
-Moving northward the state, the storm dissipated on September 7, while located to the southwest of the Dallas–Fort Worth area.
+Shortly thereafter, the cyclone made landfall in northern Tamaulipas and weakened into a tropical depression on September 5, several hours after crossing into Texas.
+Moving northward through the state, the storm dissipated on September 7, while located to the southwest of the Dallas–Fort Worth area.
+Chenoweth argued that this system developed as a tropical depression near the central Gulf of Mexico on September 1 and became much more intense, reaching Category 3 intensity on September 5.
+The system struck south Texas later that day.[3]

 Tropical Storm Five